zhengguoxu/bootf2/vignettes/bootf2.md

-The percentile intervals (denoted by `percentile` in the function) were estimated using nine different types of quantiles, pencentile Type 1 to Type 9, as summarized in Hyndman and Fan's article [@Hyndman-1996-AS] and implemented in `R`'s `quantile` function.
+The percentile intervals (denoted by `percentile` in the function) were estimated using nine different types of quantiles, percentile Type 1 to Type 9, as summarized in Hyndman and Fan's article [@Hyndman-1996-AS] and implemented in `R`'s `quantile` function.
 Using `R`'s `boot` package, program `bootf2BCA` outputs